 For accomplished adventurers

-- You’re comfortable on sustained adventures and you call yourself a ‘hardened’ adventurer.
+- You’re comfortable on multi-day adventures and you call yourself an avid adventurer

-- You're not quite George Mallory but you subscribe to his 'because it there' attitude.
+- You're not quite George Mallory but you subscribe to his 'because it is there' attitude

 For the pros

-- Ready to test those learnt skills on the next challenge
+- You're ready to test your skills on the next challenge

 - Some level of technical skills